No One Knows, but Scientists Speculate That Humidity Might Play a Role in Acne Development or the Appearance of Acne

-Researchers have not yet identified whether humidity increases acne symptoms, but some researchers hypothesize that humidity may worsen acne by:
+Researchers have not yet identified whether humidity increases acne symptoms, but some researchers hypothesize that humidity might worsen acne by:

-However, more research is needed to evaluate each of these possible issues in order to draw any conclusions on whether or how humidity may affect acne.
+More research is needed to evaluate each of these possible issues in order to draw any conclusions on whether or how humidity affects acne.

 Scientists have not performed any research that directly investigates the effect of humidity on acne severity.
 Therefore, to determine whether it may play a role, we must rely on studies that investigate the effect of:

 - Seasons & acne: Summer is the most humid season